Xmahana1/ecommerce-web-scraping-analysis/README.md

 ## 📌 Project Overview

-This project analyzes an e-commerce store from Africam Safari using web scraping, data cleaning, and exploratory data analysis (EDA).
+This project analyzes an e-commerce store using web scraping, data cleaning, and exploratory data analysis.

 The goal was to extract real product data, transform it into a structured dataset, and generate actionable business insights.